haygcao/yourcallyourruletranslation/README.md

 * **Call Blocking Actions:** Choose from various actions for blocked calls, including hang up, mute, and hang up after answer.
 * **Duration-Based Filtering:** Allow repeated calls within a specific time frame to bypass blocking.
 * **SMS Blocking:** Block unwanted SMS messages based on sender number or keywords.
-  * Requires muting your native SMS app's notifications to prevent unwanted alerts.
+  * Requires muting your native SMS app's notifications to prevent unwanted ringtone alerts.
-  * Blocked SMS messages will still be delivered but will not trigger notifications.
+  * Blocked SMS messages will still be delivered but will not trigger ringtone notifications.
 * **Data Control:** No built-in online database.
 All data is managed locally on your device, ensuring your privacy.
 * **Backup & Restore:** Support for WebDAV, Google Drive, and OneDrive for seamless data backup and restoration.  （By watching ads, unlock random VIP privileges）